KawtharE/MyStoreApp/README.md

 		}
 	});

-**The Collection** of each model will fetched from the server when instantiating the collection object of the model, so instead of passing an array of data we will be having an **url** attribute which refer to the *Flask API* that take care in the server side to return all data of the model, in the server.
+**The Collection** of each model will be fetched from the server when instantiating the collection object of the model, so instead of passing an array of data we will be having an **url** attribute which refer to the *Flask API* that take care, in the server side, of giving back all requested data of the specific model.

 	app.Stores = Backbone.Collection.extend({
 		model: app.Store,